-Customised distributions may be defined using the Distribution function (or its alias UD).
-Distribution may take any number of arguments defined as follows:
+Customised distributions may be defined using the Distribution2 function (or its alias UD2).
+Distribution2 may take any number of arguments defined as follows:

 Arg Desription 1 Base tolerance.
 In effect scales the extent of the distribution defined in the remaining arguments Remaining arguments Lookup table organised in pairs of values.
 The first value in the pair is the deviation.
 This should be in the range +1 to -1 and maps to the output range.
 So +1 corresponds to an output value of +tolerance and -1 corresponds to -tolerance.
 Each deviation value must be greater than or equal to the previous value.
 Values outside the range +/- 1 are allowed but will result in the function being able to return values outside the tolerance range.
-The second value in the pair is the relative probability and must 0 or greater.
-There is no limit to the number of entries in the table
+The second value in the pair is the relative probability and must 0 or greater

-Custom distributions can be conveniently defined using the ".FUNC" on page 198 function definition statement.
+Custom distributions can be conveniently defined using the ".FUNC" on page 200 function definition statement.
 For example, the following defines a binomial distribution:

-.FUNC binomial(a) = {distribution(a, -1,1, -0.5,1, -0.5,0, 0.5,0, 0.5,1, 1,1)}
+.FUNC binomial(a) = {distribution2(a, -1,1, -0.5,1, -0.5,0, 0.5,0, 0.5,1, 1,1)}